Shakira's Kids Look All Grown Up During "Unforgettable" Trip to Disney World - E! Online

 During an interview with Walt Disney World Minute, the "Hips Don't Lie" star was asked what she and her sons were most looking forward to during their visit to the most Magical Place on Earth.
 Shakira said her little ones were just excited to be there and to see Mickey Mouse, and she noted that she was hoping to stop by the Haunted Mansion.

-Milan and Sasha's dad, soccer player Gerard Piqué, and the Grammy winner keep their family fairly private, though they have given fans occasional glimpses into their world on social media, posting everything from videos of them whipping up pancakes to clips of them practicing dances on TikTok.
+Milan and Sasha's dad, soccer player Gerard Piqué, and the Grammy winner keep their family life fairly private, though they have given fans occasional glimpses into their world on social media, posting everything from videos of them whipping up pancakes to clips of them practicing dances on TikTok.

-To see pictures from their Disney trip, and more sweet photos from over the years, scroll on.
+To see pictures from their Disney trip and more sweet photos from over the years, scroll on.